Camille Villar

 Camille Aguilar Villar-Genuino (born January 25, 1985) is a Filipino politician who has served as a senator of the Philippines since 2025.
 She previously served as the representative for Las Piñas's at-large district from 2019 to 2025 and as deputy speaker from 2022 to 2025, having previously held the position from 2021 to 2022.
 She is the youngest senator of the 20th Congress.

 Early life and education

-Camille Villar was born in Las Piñas, Metro Manila, on January 25, 1985.
+Camille Villar was born in Mandaluyong, Metro Manila, on January 25, 1985.
 She is the youngest child and only daughter of former President of the Senate Manny Villar and former senator Cynthia Villar.
 One of her older brothers, Mark Villar, is another incumbent senator.

-Villar studied business management at the Ateneo de Manila University.
-She later obtained a master's degree in business administration from IESE Business School in Barcelona, Spain.
+Villar graduated with a bachelor's degree business management at the Ateneo de Manila University.
+She then obtained a master's degree at the IESE Business School in Barcelona, Spain.

 Business career

 Villar formerly served as COO of Brittany Corporation, a subsidiary of Vista Land.
 She was the youngest person to hold the position.
 She is also the managing director of Vista Land.

 Villar is the main endorser of television network All TV.